JustinKhu/Windows-Server-AD-Lab/README.md

 **Phase 3: Practical Helpdesk Scenarios and AD Issues**

 Simulated a variety of both common helpdesk tickets and common issues with Active Directory that users will encounter.

+**Extras:**

+* Remotely connected to client VM using Remote Desktop.
+Required some troubleshooting (editing firewall settings, setting up GPO's and/or using cmd to allow remote connections).